Kinovarobotics/Kinova-kortex2_Gen3_G3L/readme.md

   To run the Python examples you will need to install the Python interpreter and the pip installation module.

-  Note that for C++ developers it could be useful to install the Python Kortex API to allow for quick tests and validations.
+  Note that for C++ developers it could be useful to install the Python KINOVA KORTEX™ API to allow for quick tests and validations.

   Here is some general information about the Python interpreter and the pip module manager.
   - [Python General Information](./linked_md/python_quick_start.md)